Penalty Letter to Supplier for Late Delivery

 #2

 Considering the consequences and seriousness of this project, a delay in delivery is not very profitable for us and exposes us to reputational risk.
-In our recent meeting, it has been highlighted that due to the non-availability of the resources, the pace of our work has slowed down.
-We would, therefore, like to notify you that we need an urgent resolution to this problem along with the reminder that we will be penalizing you for this delay and the loss it has caused.
+In our recent meeting, it was highlighted that, due to the non-availability of resources, the pace of our work has slowed down.
+We would, therefore, like to notify you that we need an urgent resolution to this problem, along with a reminder that we will be penalizing you for this delay and the loss it has caused.